shikijs/shiki/docs/packages/transformers.md

 ### `transformerRenderIndentGuides`

-Render indentations as individual spans, with classes `indent`.
+Render indentations as individual spans, with class `indent`.

 With some additional CSS rules, you can make it look like this: